Services Firms

 Vanuatu is not a member of the Madrid Agreement or Protocol.

 Trademark protection is obtained by registration.
-The Act also states that it does not affect the law relating to passing-off, except for that provided in Section 109.
+The VTA 2003 states that it does not affect the law relating to passing-off, except as provided for in Section 109.

-A trademark may be registered for goods, services, or both goods and services.
+A trademark may be registered for goods, services, or both.

-The application is filed with the Registrar of Trademarks, located at the IP Office, Ministry of Trade, Tourism, and Industry.
+The application is filed with the Registrar of Trademarks, located at the Vanuatu Intellectual Property Office (VIPO).

 Multiple-class applications are possible.